rust-lang/rfcs/text/0528-string-patterns.md

 string APIs.
 Eg, instead of `fn starts_with<'a, P>(&'a self, pat: P) -> bool where P: Pattern<'a>;` you'd have `fn starts_with<P>(&self, pat: P) -> bool where P: Pattern;`.

-In order to not break backwards-compability, these can use the same generic-impl trick to forward to the old traits, which would roughly look like this:
+In order to not break backwards-compatibility, these can use the same generic-impl trick to forward to the old traits, which would roughly look like this:

 ```rust